HIV and AIDS: For health professionals

 Acquired immune deficiency syndrome (AIDS) is a long-term sequela of HIV infection.

-Consider and discuss HIV testing as part of routine care.
-Early diagnosis and initiation of antiretroviral therapy (ART) can lead to reduced morbidity and mortality associated with HIV infection and progression to AIDS.
+Consider and discuss HIV testing as part of routine care with all patients.
+Early diagnosis and initiation of treatment can lead to reduced morbidity and mortality associated with HIV infections.

 Prevention